Has Steve Carell had a hair transplant?

 It's possible Steve undertook one of the most popular treatments for baldness, an FUE hair transplant (follicular unit extraction).

-It's the method used at The Treatment Rooms London which leaves minimal scarring and provides incredible results.
+It's the method used at The Treatment Rooms London which leaves minimal FUE scarring and provides incredible results.
+To get a better visual understanding of the FUE hair transplant results, take a look at some of our FUE hair transplant before and after case studies.